texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/line-following.md

   <li>Camp Staff: Bring the group to the bridge to test that the robot can successfully accomplish this task.</li>
 </ul>
 </div>

+Now that your robot can follow a line, we can try to [solve a maze](maze_solving.html).